 These activities will help your child come to know how the letters are formed and how they feel.
 Do them in short sessions so your child doesn’t become tired and bored.
 That way they want to play again next time!

 You want to set the stage for your child to learn to write the letters, not draw them.
 An example of drawing a letter is when a small child makes a circle and adds a line for “a”.
 As adults, that isn’t how we write it, and if they learn to draw it first then they have to relearn how to write it later.
 If you need a refresher on how to write letters and numbers correctly, I recommend the Handwriting Without Tears program.
 Both the Teacher’s Guides and Letters and Numbers For Me (the orange book) offer detailed explanations of how to form upper and lower case letters properly.

 Time to write!

-When your child is ready to use a marker, crayon, or pencil, find interesting ways to make letters.
+When your child is ready to use a marker, crayon, or pencil, find exciting ways to make letters.
 I like window markers or crayons because holding the markers up to write on a vertical surface encourages a proper pencil grip.
-Writing letters is also more interesting when your child is being allowed to write on something unusual — the window, door, mirror, or even the fish tank.
+Writing letters is also more enjoyable when your child is being allowed to write on something unusual—the window, door, mirror, or even the fish tank.
 Novelty goes a long way with children.
 Bathtub crayons also have a certain appeal for the child who enjoys a bath.
-And my white refrigerator has been used as a drawing and writing surface with a washable marker many, many times.
+My white refrigerator has been used as a drawing and writing surface with a washable marker many, many times.